 If you are using a Windows computer and your installed printer is not visible in your Remote Desktop session, it could be for a variety of reasons.
 These are the most likely causes of RDP printer redirection not working.

-If a local printer is not showing in Remote Desktop, you need to verify that the server recognizes the printer.
-On the remote server, open the Print Management console and then expand the Printers section in the print server.
+Verify Printer in Print Management: On the remote server, open the Print Management console and then expand the Printers section in the print server.
 The printer you want to use should be listed here.
-You should also look into the Drivers container to ensure you are using the right driver for the printer.

-The Ports container should also be checked.
+Inspect Ports for Redirection: The Ports container should also be checked.
 It should verify printer redirection is active from the client.
 In the example below, a client is redirecting printer activity to a remote print server using port TS005.
 If your printer is not recognized, you may have a driver or port issue.

 The Microsoft RDP client rather than terminal services is used to control printer redirection.
 If a Remote Desktop redirected printer is not printing, it may be due to the client setting used to facilitate hardware redirection.
 If print redirection has been disabled by a system administrator, print jobs will not be sent to the remote printer over RDP.
 Instead, the jobs will be sent to a locally mapped printer.